Ani: Egyptian Book of the Dead

 Spell 99: Provisioning of the Boat in preparation for crossing the Celestial River.
 This prayer is concerned with the provision of a boat for the deceased to cross the celestial reiver.
 Equated by the Egyptians with the Milky Way.
 It falls into three parts: I. The deceased calls upon the celestial frerryman, whose name is Mahaf, to arouse Awuqne, who apparently has charge of the boat and who is sound asleep.
 Mahaf cross-examines and tries to disuade the deceased from using the boat -- a kind of game of cross questions and crooked answers.
 II: Aqen is called upon to bring the boat.
 Now the ferryman proceeds to make all kinds of difficulties for the deceased.
 [Again, this is a test to make sure that the living person will know the correct and proper way of death and so be ferryied across when their time comes].
 III: The boat is brought, but each part asks the deceased to name it and its importance.
 I have included only the text of parts II and III (Faulkner's book -- which contains the complete text -- is rich in its tapestry and the beauty of the translation).

-Aqen - God associated with the celestial ferryman.
+The names of some of the gods Aqen - God associated with the celestial ferryman.
 Apep - Serpent-demon. arch-enemy of the sun-god.
 Henswa - Horus - Falcon god: ancient creator god; opponent of Seth; song of Osiris and Isis and his successor to the kingship of Egypt.
 Khnum - God who created man on a potter's wheel.
 Re - Form of the sun-god at his noon-day strength, often shown as falcon-headed.